antazoey/xamarin-docs/docs/ios/platform/introduction-to-ios12/arkit2.md

 ### Sample app: Scanning and detecting 3D objects

-The [Scanning and Detecting 3D Objects](/samples/xamarin/ios-samples/ios12-scanninganddetecting3dobjects) sample is a port of an [Apple project](https://developer.apple.com/documentation/arkit/scanning_and_detecting_3d_objects?language=objc) that demonstrates:
+The sample is a port of an [Apple project](https://developer.apple.com/documentation/arkit/scanning_and_detecting_3d_objects?language=objc) that demonstrates:

 - Application state management using [`NSNotification`](xref:Foundation.NSNotification) objects
 - Custom visualization